4V7A2617_1980x1297

 Green Bean Palya

-The chilli, commonly used in South Indian cooking, is Byaadagi chilli and is known for its deep red colour; it is relatively sweet and less spicy.
-If unsure about the level of spice of the chilli you are using, leave whole or cut in half.
+The chilli commonly used in South Indian cooking is the Byaadagi chilli, which is known for its deep red colour.
+It is relatively sweet and less spicy.
+If you are unsure about the level of spice of the chilli you are using, leave it whole or cut it in half.

-Recipe shared by our teacher Ganapati Aarya, as part of the Jivana Yoga Programme.
+Our teacher, Ganapati Aarya, shared the recipe as part of the Jivana Yoga Program.

 ingredients